 PROGRAM STREAMS

-The Dawn program presents site-responsive works unfolding at first light.
-Artists engage the shifting conditions of morning across the escarpment, creating sound-based and sensory works that draw audiences into heightened attention and presence.
+At first light, the Dawn program presents site-responsive works across the escarpment, creating sound-based and sensory works that draw audiences into heightened attention and presence.
 Free commissions and guided experiences reframe familiar landscapes through subtle artistic intervention.

 DAWN